AndrewAkinson/python3-therion-analyzer/README.md

 ```
 This contains the x, y, z co-ordinates and the full station name,
 followed by the CRS, and finally the file in which the `*fix` appears
 and the line number within that file.
+As it stands this assumes there
+are no spaces after the keyword character `*` and thus only finds
+`*fix` and not `* fix` with a space.
+With a bit more care this could
+be fixed up, and one can check for such edge cases by running
+`./svx_keywords.py -ck fix DowProv/DowProv`.

 ### Technical notes